 I am excited to have developed this recipe in partnership with Bob’s Red Mill.
 I have used their products for years, and love getting the opportunity to collaborate.
 All opinions expressed are my own.

 Did I ever tell you my favorite food group is cake?
-Especially cakes that you can top with ALL the things like this Million Dollar Pound Cake…frosting, fruits, whipped cream, candy, caramel sauce, chocolate ganache, a dusting of powdered sugar…kind of like a choose your own adventure cake.
+I have some fab cake recipes here on my site, like the ever popular Kentucky Butter Cake and my Ridiculous Chocolate Cake.
+BUT today’s Million Dollar Pound Cake recipe is extra fun because it’s a cake that you can top with ALL the things…like frosting, fruits, whipped cream, candy, caramel sauce, chocolate ganache, a dusting of powdered sugar…kind of like a choose your own adventure cake.

-The cake itself is freaking ridiculous.
-You know I love a good buttery, pound cake, and this one stands up to all the rest.
+The pound cake itself is freaking ridiculous.
+You know I love a buttery cake, and this one stands up to all the rest.
 The texture is dense, but with a soft, moist crumb.
 It’s buttery, rich, and the edges have a sweet crunch.

 I really can’t say enough about the texture of this cake…ESPECIALLY if you let it sit overnight.
 I adore this cake warm…because duh, who doesn’t like warm cake?
 But if you have patience, let it sit overnight, and all the flavors combine beautifully, and the cake gets dense and soft.
 Seriously, it’s that good.